louvasquez/gradle-nar-plugin-example/README.md

-This is an example using a recent update to the (sponiro) gradle-nar-plugin (https://github.com/lhotari/gradle-nar-plugin).
+This is an example using lhotari's recent update to the (sponiro) gradle-nar-plugin (https://github.com/lhotari/gradle-nar-plugin).

 Borrowed example from sponiro that didn't work for me originally.
 Also borrowed content of custom processor.
 So...many thanks to all who came before.